WHEREAS Talossa is not roleplaying, and

 Will there be any effect on things like the party seat rules or the number of seats a person can hold?

-Quote from: Baron Alexandreu Davinescu on Today at 09:18:30 AMI definitely think it's worth considering this change.
+Quote from: Baron Alexandreu Davinescu on December 08, 2025, 09:18:30 AMI definitely think it's worth considering this change.
 But I think that the fact that the Cosa is so representative is a significant good thing.
 It's really a matter of weighing both factors, and deciding which is more important: respecting the democratic vote as much as possible or making political power more rarefied.

 Will there be any effect on things like the party seat rules or the number of seats a person can hold?